Select Department

 Novation Circuit

-Circuit Beginner Drum MachineA great option if you’re a beginner, the Novation Circuit features a four-part sampler, two polyphonic synths, as well as a sequencer!
 At the heart, the circuit is a basic drum machine restricted to its pre-loaded sounds.
-While the addition of the Novation Components app makes it an ideal solution for combining samples from your own library.
+However, the addition of the Novation Components app makes it an ideal solution for combining samples from your own library.

 • 32 RGB backlit, and velocity-sensitive control pads